Quixoty/quixoty-test4.github.io/_pages/precedent gallery.md

 <BR>

-For information on what ditcates what a 'good' and 'bad' precedent is, check out the [Precedent Gallery Info][precedent-info] page.
+The next winner will be announced on **30th September 2020** – with the theme **ponds/waterbodies**.
+To see the rules for entering, as well as information on what constitutes a 'good' and 'bad' precedent, check out the [Precedent Gallery Info][precedent-info] page. refer to the [Precedent Gallery Info][precedent-info] page.

 [precedent-info]: /precedent gallery info/

-The next winner will be announced on **30th September 2020** – with the theme **ponds/waterbodies**.
-To see the rules for entering, refer to the [Precedent Gallery Info][precedent-info] page.

 <BR>

 August 2020 - Trees in Raised Planters

+Good:         Bad:

 {% include gallery id="gallery" layout="half" caption="This is a half gallery layout example." %}